hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 Manager and we use native Slurm job scripts.
 Users are required to take the "transition to Vaughan and Slurm" course when the setup of Vaughan is ready.
 Vaughan is also available to all
-VSC-users, though we appreciate that you contact the UAntwerpen support team so that we know why you want to use the cluster.
+VSC-users, though we appreciate that you contact the UAntwerp support team so that we know why you want to use the cluster.

 Jobs can have a maximal execution wall time of 3 days (72 hours).
-Vaughan should only be used if you have large enough parallel jobs to or can otherwise sufficienlty fill up all cores of a compute node.
+Vaughan should only be used if you have large enough parallel jobs to or can otherwise sufficiently fill up all cores of a compute node.
 Other work should be done on Leibniz.

 The login nodes are freely available.
 Access to the job queues and compute